The 10 Cheapest Places to Live in Virginia

 Show more

-Bassett's 24055 zip code has a median home value of $134,204, the 2nd-cheapest market in the state.
+Bassett's 24055 zip code has a median home value of $134,204, the 2nd-cheapest housing market in the state.
 Forecasts project a 0.5% change in home values in the next year.

 The median property tax per household in Bassett is $587.
 It's the 1st-cheapest market by tax rate in Virginia.